 The historic village areas provide a traditional scale urban environment that is difficult to replicate once lost.
 Development and redevelopment in the village areas must be respectful of existing settlement patterns and building scales.
+Figure 22 in the appendix depicts the Designated Village Center in Derby Line including the Haskell Library & Opera House, which is a recognized historic site in both the U.S. and Canada.
+It is an important architectural landmark and significant economic asset for the Town as a tourist attraction and venue drawing international audiences.
 Our village areas represent lands with the best-developed infrastructure, highest housing densities and pedestrian friendly streetscapes.
-Therefore a balance should be struck between the preservation of the village qualities while allowing new housing and appropriate scale commercial development within the villages.
+Therefore, a balance should be struck between the preservation of the village qualities while allowing new housing and appropriate scale commercial development within the villages.